lisahuang2/housing_data_ML/README.md

 - "kc_house_data.csv" - the data set on which the analyses and modeling were conducted
 - "king county housing column reference.docx" - document containing a description of each of the variables in the data set

+Features in the data set include:

+- price - price of each house (the prediction target)
+- sqft_living - square footage of the house
+- sqft_lot - square footage of the lot
+- bedrooms - number of bedrooms in each house
+- bathrooms - number of bathrooms in each house

 ##

 Image files of visualizations in this repository: